nil-two/vack/README.md

 If `-o` is specified, they will be installed in `opt`, and if `-s` is specified, they will be installed in `start`.
 By default they will be installed to `start`.

-`-h` and `-H` are flags that decide whether to execute `helptsgs`.
-If `-h` is specified, it will be execute, and if `-H` is specified, it won't be execute.
-By default it will be executed.

 ```
 $ vack i kusabashira/vim-incopen